 Employees must provide at least 30 days advance notice to the University Benefits office, when possible.

-Please contact CIGNA Leave Solutions, at 1-888-842-4462, to file a PFL claim telephonically.
-You can also view the CIGNA reporting brochure (PDF) for more information.
+Please contact New York Life at 1 (888) 842-4462, to file a PFL claim telephonically.
+You can also view the New York Life reporting brochure (PDF) for more information.

 In addition, please contact the University Benefits office, at (914) 923-2828 or at email@example.com, so that we can ensure that your claim is handled appropriately.